 If your application is selected, Whole Cities will work with you to find a community partner who will be a good fit for your passion and Whole Cities’ mission.

 A community partner is a nonprofit organization that is led by community members in your city.
 A community partner understands the assets, needs, and goals of local residents and uses this knowledge to direct and shape its work.
-For examples of qualified community partners, click here.
+Click here to see examples of qualified community partners.

 Projects thrive when multiple Team Members are engaged.
-Your STL or Team Leader needs to be aware and supportive of you involving other interested Team Members in your community partner’s project.
+Your Team Leader needs to be aware and supportive of your efforts to involve other interested Team Members in your community partner’s project.
 It is important that Team Members are not pressured into volunteering and understand that WFM and WCF will not compensate for volunteer time.

 Unfortunately, no. This opportunity is only available in the United States at this time.

 Yes!
-We welcome applications from all Team Members located in the US who meet the eligibility requirements.
-If you do not work in a store, please have your team leader complete the STL Support Form.
+We welcome applications from all Team Members located in the U.S. who meet the eligibility requirements.